oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

       ![Selected ORDS results by latitude](images/ords-api-results-select-latitudes.png " ")

-    > ❓ **What do you see now?** You can probably tell by now, but we've restricted our results to a very narrow band of latitudes.
+    > ❓ **What do you see now?** You can probably tell by now, but we've restricted our results to a narrow band of latitudes.

      - We have only scratched the surface with filtering in queries.
-But once you understand how your data is structured, and what is available, the possibilities are endless.
+But the possibilities are endless once you understand how your data is structured and what is available.

      - The ability to perform myriad **`GET`** requests with a single API + query parameters is powerful.
 But we can manipulate other HTTPS Operations (Methods) too!
-Lets take a look at a **`POST`** request.
+Let's take a look at a **`POST`** request.

 8. Remixing the **`POST`** request.

    We've created a Resource Handler for this table that can be used for the **`POST`** operation/method.

    Let's say you'd like to add another location to this table.
-You as the developer can do that.
+You, as the developer, can do that.
 This is *your* application, and you should be able to make changes on-the-fly!
 Once the logic is set up on the database end, anything you feed to the table (that fits that logic) is acceptable.

     1. First, begin by copying the appropriate cURL command for your environment.
         - Command Prompt: